ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 The Box Panel interface provides a single, consolidated view of your enterprise assets and deployed in both Dedicated and Local environments.
 Based on OpenStack Horizon, its self-service access enables users to easily manage support tickets, leverage central authentication, monitor reporting functions, and access their invoicing solutions.

-This user guide provides an end-to-end overview to help you get started using Box Panel Rersion 3.8.3 with your IBM Blue Box Cloud.
+This user guide provides an end-to-end overview to help you get started using Box Panel Version 3.8.3 with your IBM Blue Box Cloud.

 ## Logging In